capillariesio/capillaries/test/deploy/README.md

 ## Deployment project template (`*.jsonnet`) and deployment project (`*.json`) files

-Capideploy tool uses deployment project file (see sample `sampledeployment002.json`) to:
+Capideploy tool uses deployment project file (see sample `sampledeployment.json`) to:
 - configure creation of Openstack objects like instances and volumes and track status of those objects locally
 - push Capillaries data and binaries to created Openstack deployment
 - clean Openstack deployment

 Deployment project files contain description and status of each instance.
 When there are a lot of instances that perform the same tesk (like Cassandra nodes or instances running Capillaries [Daemon](../../doc/glossary.md#daemon)) which makes them pretty redundant.
-To avoid creating repetitive configurations manually, use [jsonnet](https://jsonnet.org) templates like `sampledeployment002.jsonnet`.
+To avoid creating repetitive configurations manually, use [jsonnet](https://jsonnet.org) templates like `sampledeployment.jsonnet`.
 Before deploying, make sure that you have generated a deployment project `*.json` file from the `*.jsonnet` template, and, under normal circumstances, avoid manual changes in your `*.json` file.
 Tweak `*.jsonnet` file and regenerate `*.json` instead, using jsonnet interpreter of your choice.
 Feel free to manually tweak `*.json` file if you really think you know what you are doing.

 ## Before deployment